mackuntu/mackuntu.github.io/_posts/2017-04-02-Creating-LaurieLabs.markdown

 ---

-My wife and I grew up during the only-child era of China, which means no siblings, and when it comes time for us to take care of our parents, the two of us will be supporting four parents, our own kids, and our own finances.
+My wife and I grew up during the only-child era of China, which means no siblings, in 10 years, the two of us will be supporting four parents, our kids, and ourselves.

 My family is blue-collar, both my parents are hairdressers and earned their living humbly.
 They do ok for themselves, and raised me with the